SunnyTseng/RADI_Taiwan_2020/README.md

 # RADI_Taiwan_2020

 RADI_Taiwan is a project aiming to create avian species distribution maps using eBird data.
-The method was adapted from Status and Trends products by Cornell Lab of Ornithology (Fink et al., 2020).
+The method was adapted from Status and Trends products by Cornell Lab of Ornithology ([Fink et al., 2020](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/eap.2056)).

+## Products

-## Usage
+## Workflow

 ## Directory Structure